Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Choose from 1GB to unlimited plans

-- Skip the SIM card kiosks — with an eSIM you can connect on your own, without worrying about local sellers or compatibility issues
+- Skip the SIM card kiosks: with an eSIM you can connect on your own, without worrying about local sellers or compatibility issues

-- Global plans available as well — explore entire regions on one plan.
+- Global plans available as well: explore entire regions on one plan.

-- No risk of running out of data.
-You will be notified at 80% of your usage limit
+- No risk of running out of data: you will be notified at 80% of your usage limit

-- Improved security and save mobile data — enable ad blocker and web protection in your settings
+- Improved security and save mobile data: enable ad blocker and web protection in your settings

-- Top-tier support: Saily offers 24/7 in-app live chat, with generally fast response times — a huge plus if you run into issues abroad
+- Top-tier support: Saily offers 24/7 in-app live chat, with generally fast response times; a huge plus if you run into issues abroad

 Refer a friend and you both get $5 in Saily credits.
 Setup your Saily account before you fly!